luisavm/Valero_L_ChatApp/README.md

 ## Meow Meow Meow

-Meow Chat provides users to talk with cat friends and chat to new cats and friends across the world.
+Meow Chat provides users to chat to new cats and friends across the world.

 ## Built with
 * **HTML5**